New Jersey Youth Symphony: Play-a-thon

 Every year, the orchestra holds a fundraiser performance at the Jersey Gardens Mall in Elizabeth, New Jersey with all of the 550 members of the organization.
-This light pops concert is the largest youth symphony performance in the world.
 The orchestra plays popular movie music from The Lord of the Rings, Star Wars, Pirates of the Caribbean, and more.
-In recent years members of the audience have had the opportunity to participate in an auction to win the chance to conduct the orchestra through Stars and Stripes Forever by John Philip Sousa.
+Members of the audience have had the opportunity to participate in an auction to win the chance to conduct the orchestra through Stars and Stripes Forever by John Philip Sousa.